microsoft/BotFramework-WebChat/SAMPLES.md

 ## Change the avatar of the bot within the dialog box

+The latest Web Chat support avatar, you can customize them using `botAvatarInitials` and `userAvatarInitials` props.

 <img alt="Screenshot with avatar initials" src="https://raw.githubusercontent.com/Microsoft/BotFramework-WebChat/v4/doc/sample-avatar-initials.png" width="396" />

-Avatar can be show as initials, use `botAvatarInitials` and `userAvatarInitials` props.

-If you need to modify something simple, you can set styles thru `styleOptions`.
-List of supported options can be found [here](https://github.com/Microsoft/BotFramework-WebChat/tree/v4/packages/component/src/Styles/defaultStyleSetOptions.js).

 ```html
 <!DOCTYPE html>